The Hindenburg Disaster

 The Last Flight of the Hindenburg

-Hindenburg began its last flight on May 3, 1937 [see complete Hindenburg Flight Schedule], carrying 36 passengers [see Hindenburg Passenger List] and 61 officers, crew members, and trainees [see Hindenburg Crew List].
+Hindenburg began its last flight on May 3, 1937, carrying 36 passengers and 61 officers, crew members, and trainees.
+It was the airship’s 63rd flight.

 The ship left the Frankfurt airfield at 7:16 PM and flew over Cologne, and then crossed the Netherlands before following the English Channel past the chalky cliffs of Beachy Head in southern England, and then heading out over the Atlantic shortly after 2:00 AM the next day.